natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\pawc

-4. **Average Annual Potential Evapotranspiration (required).** A GIS raster dataset, with an annual average evapotranspiration value for each cell.
-Potential evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy Alfalfa (or grass) if sufficient water is available.
-The evapotranspiration values should be in millimeters.
+4. **Average Annual Reference Evapotranspiration (required).** A GIS raster dataset, with an annual average evapotranspiration value for each cell.
+Reference evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy alfalfa (or grass) if sufficient water is available.
+The reference evapotranspiration values should be in millimeters.

  *Name:* File can be named anything, but no spaces in the name and less than 13 characters

- *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with potential evapotranspiration values for each cell.
+ *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with reference evapotranspiration values for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\eto